mehdiro20/Opt_Office_Management/README.md

 ---

 ### Step 2: Create and Activate a Virtual Environment
-In Anaconda Powershell Prompt read and accept all questions.
+In Anaconda Powershell Prompt write codes below and read and accept all questions.
 ```bash
 - conda create -n optometry python=3.11
 - conda activate optometry